-Information Technology (IT) has a few tips and reminders for helping IT support the technology in classrooms this spring semester!
+Information Technology (IT) has a few tips and reminders for helping IT support the technology in classrooms this semester!

 - Arrive early to your first class of the semester.